awslabs/llrt/README.md

 Set the TLS version to be used for network connections.
 By default only TLS 1.2 is enabled.
 TLS 1.3 can also be enabled by setting this variable to `1.3`

+### `LLRT_ASYNC_HOOKS=value`

+When using asynchronous hooks, the hooking function inside QuickJS is activated.
+This is disabled by default as there is concern that it may have a significant impact on performance.

+By setting this environment variable to `1`, the asynchronous hook function can be enabled, allowing you to track asynchronous processing using the `async_hooks` module.

 ## Benchmark Methodology

 Although Init Duration [reported by Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html) is commonly used to understand cold start impact on overall request latency, this metric does not include the time needed to copy code into the Lambda sandbox.